This inviting one-bedroomed cottage is one of those places where you feel immediately at home.

 The accommodation is fresh, clean, well-presented, tastefully rustic.
 Open plan in style, there is plenty of room for a comfortable stay.

 Unlike some holiday villas we visit, which have been made sumptuous or packed full of electronic gadgetry to overcompensate for what they lack elsewhere, here everything looks and feels natural and appropriate in tastefully created accommodation.
-It is, of course, perfectly well equipped for a holiday stay or it wouldn't be a Rustical Travel property!
+It is, of course, well equipped for a holiday stay or it wouldn't be a Rustical Travel property!

 A cheerfully tiled little kitchen has all you need for cooking and there's a wood stove for colder months as well as central heating.